 Founded in 2007, Zermatt Unplugged has increasingly developed into a meeting point for fans of unadulterated sounds.

-Three days of exquisite culinary enjoyment with top chefs and Swiss producers offering their regional specialties.
+The 'Taste of Zermatt' Festival is three days of exquisite culinary enjoyment with top chefs and Swiss producers offering their regional specialties.

 From string quartets to symphonies, the two-week series of concerts in the Zermatt churches offers a programme rich in contrast.